leafsphp/mvc-docs/src/docs/index.md

 v3.0 packs in a bunch of fresh functionality, and also features added in [v3](https://leafphp.dev) of the core Leaf package.
 You can view all these [changes here](/docs/new/).

+Also, the lightweight core framework is not always suitable for every use case, which is another reason a scalable setup in the form of Leaf MVC has been created.

 ## Why Leaf MVC?

 There are a variety of tools and frameworks available to you when building a web application.
 However, we believe Leaf + MVC is the best choice for building modern, full-stack web applications.